-The IHG® Rewards Club Premier Credit Card is also offering an increased welcome bonus of up to 80,000 IHG Rewards Club points after spending $2,000 on purchases within the first three months of account opening.
+The IHG® Rewards Club Premier Credit Card is offering an increased welcome bonus of up to 120,000 IHG Rewards Club points upon completing minimum spend.

 But this $89 annual fee card offers lots of great benefits, including IHG Rewards Club Platinum status for as long as you have the card, a fourth night free on award redemptions, and an anniversary free night certificate valid at a property costing up to 40,000 points.